Lightning-AI/litdata/README.md

 ```

 The `optimize` operator supports any data structures and types.
 Serialize whatever you want.
-The resulting data are stored under the output directory `my_optimized_dataset`.
+The optimized data are stored under the output directory `my_optimized_dataset`.

 ### 2. Upload Your Data to Cloud Storage